 Chinese consumers just like chicken a lot more than hamburgers.
 And KFC has always had an advantage in China in this regard.
 And while McDonalds has added lots of chicken items to their China menu, they will likely always lag KFC in popularity.
 There’s nothing wrong with that.
 You play the hand you are dealt.
 Note: Taco Bell has a much more difficult hand in this regard.

 #3: The sale of McDonalds China has moved them to a more aggressive PE management model.
-This could imapct Yum!
+This should concern Yum!
 China.

-The two factors I look at most for restaurants in China are menu popularity (against often rapidly changing consumer preferences) and management performance.
-Restaurants are businesses where you have to fight and re-win your market share every year.
+The two factors I look at most for restaurants in China are menu popularity (against often rapidly changing consumer preferences) and management performance, which has a lot to do with ownership and incentives.
+You don’t have big competitive barriers in restaurants.
+It’s not like you win and then can relax.
+You have to fight and re-win your market share every year.
 And management performance is critical in this.

-The sale of McDonalds China means it will now have a very different management / ownership model than Yum!.
+The sale of McDonalds China means it will now have a very different management / ownership model than Yum!
+China.
 It will have a more aggressive and I think more effective model.

 Despite the recent spin-off, Yum!
 China has remained a public company with fairly diffuse ownership and traditional corporate management.
 The senior management has minimal equity ownership.
 The company has limited corporate debt.
 And the CEO and senior management probably have relatively short terms.
 Note: the average tenure for a public Fortune 500 company CEO is like 2-3 years.